rcwoodall/fooit/README.md

 ## Tactical
 - Companies will be required to hire union members unless none are available
 - Yearly contracts will be negotiated at each company
-- Strikes can and will happen, crippling companies that dishonor the code

 ## Questions
 - How do we prevent corruption that has plagued unions?